tintinrevient/course-planner/README.md

 The states consist of world states and agent states:
 * World states:
+	* Online neighbouring agents
-	* Neighbouring agents
+	* Course evaluation from neighbouring agents
-	* Expertise of the querying agent
-	* Sociability of the querying agent
 * Agent states:
+	* Total taken courses
-	* Courses already studied
+	* Courses registered
-	* Available timeslots in its calendar
+	* Available timeslots in the calendar
+	* Preferences for lecturers, days and topics
+	* Friends
+	* Reputation rating of neighbouring agents

 The actions are as below:
+* Pass a course
+* Register for a course
+* Ask for the evaluation of a course from neighbouring agents
-* Take a course
+* Answer the evaluation of a course from neighbouring agents
+* Update the availability in the calendar
+* Give positive or negative feedback for evaluations of courses from neighbouring agents

 The utilities can be calculated as below:
-* Happiness = Count(Taken courses) * Overlap(Courses taken by its friends) * Evaluation(Taken courses)
+* Happiness = Count(Total taken courses) * Overlap(Courses taken by his or her friends)

 Computational trust comes into the following three types:
 * Local trust